Why is resilience important?

 Important in the development of resilience in children is the balance of parental interventions.
 While a strong relationship is foundational to resilience, research has also shown that ‘overparenting or ‘helicopter parenting’ can actually result in poor resilience in the children.

 In these cases, the child does not have the opportunity to work out how to cope with stress or how to find a sense of self-responsibility that is so important in developing resilience.

 To help build resilience we can:

-- Rethink the ways we react to stress, recognising it is an everyday part of life that we are equipped to handle and can learn from
+- Rethink the ways we react to stress, recognising that stress is an everyday part of life that we are equipped to handle and can learn from.

-It is important for children to have opportunities to develop executive function and a sense of mastery so they know how to cope when facing adversity – so we need to be supportive and enabling parents but avoid overparenting and ‘helicopter parenting’.
+- It is important for children to have opportunities to develop executive function and a sense of mastery so they know how to cope when facing adversity.
+We need to be supportive and enabling parents but need to avoid overparenting and ‘helicopter parenting’.

 Jennifer Jamieson and Michael Baber, July 2022.
 Next review date June 2026.